 A decade ago Chanel bought six of the most revered couture ateliers in the world including Lesage (master embroiders), Lemarie (specialist in feathers), Massaro (shoe makers), Goossens (goldsmiths), Desrues (costume jewelers), Maison Michel (milliners), and Guillet (creator of fabric flowers), to ensure that the craft of haute couture could continue in the modern era.

-There are 23 fashion designers on the official Chambre Syndicale de la Haute Couture calendar for the Spring 2013 season including couture stalwarts like Christian Dior and Chanel and new names like Rad Hourani and Giambattista Valli.
-While many have predicted the death of haute couture for some time, designers like Elie Saab and Zuhair Murad have brought new life to the world of haute couture, and a new customer.
+There are 30 fashion designers on the official Chambre Syndicale de la Haute Couture calendar for the Fall 2015-2016 season including couture stalwarts like Christian Dior and Chanel and newer names like and Giambattista Valli.
+While many have predicted the death of haute couture for some time, designers like Elie Saab and Zuhair Murad have brought new life to the world of couture, and a new customer.

 Fashion brands like Dolce & Gabbana and Gucci have also unveiled haute couture collections in recent years, though they are not members of the Chambre Syndicale.